Though lazy, I'd almost gone ahead (4)

 'gone' becomes 'did' (doing is a kind of going).

-'ahead' is a charade indicator (letters next to each other) (some letters go in front of others).
+'ahead' means one lot of letters go next to another (some letters go in front of others).

 'did' with its first letter removed is 'id'.